CS5008Fall2025/research-paper-skakked/README.md

 $n \approx 2m\alpha \quad \Rightarrow \quad m \approx \frac{n}{2\alpha}$

 Since $\alpha$ is treated as a constant, this implies that space usage is $\text{Space}(n) = \Theta(m) = \Theta(n)$, which is linear in the number of stored keys.
-Cuckoo hashing does not require auxiliary pointer structures such as linked lists inside buckets, so there is relatively little overhead beyond the tables themselves.
+Cuckoo hashing does not require auxiliary pointer structures such as linked lists inside buckets, so there is relatively little overhead beyond the tables themselves[1].

 **General analysis of the datastructure**

 Cuckoo hashing keeps its core operations simple while using a displacement chain to resolve collisions.
 The table maintains two arrays $T_1$ and $T_2$ with hash functions $h_1$ and $h_2$, and each key $k$ is allowed to live in exactly one of the two positions $T_1[h_1(k)]$ or $T_2[h_2(k)]$.
 Lookup computes $h_1(k)$ and $h_2(k)$, inspects those two cells, and either returns the value or reports that the key is absent, so it always performs a constant number of probes and has worst case time $\Theta(1)$.
 Deletion mirrors lookup: the structure checks both candidate positions for $k$ and, if found, clears that slot, with no need for tombstones or list manipulation.
 Insertion is where the displacement chain appears.
 To insert a key $k$, the algorithm first tries to place it at $T_1[h_1(k)]$; if that slot is empty, the operation finishes immediately, but if it already holds some key $k'$, then $k$ takes that position and $k'$ is evicted and moved to its alternate location $T_2[h_2(k')]$.
 If that alternate slot is also occupied, the resident key is evicted in turn and moved back to its own alternate position in $T_1$, and this process repeats, producing a sequence of evictions that alternates between $T_1$ and $T_2$ until an empty slot is found.
 Under standard random hashing assumptions this displacement chain has expected length $O(1)$, so most insertions involve only a small number of moves.
-Occasionally, however, the chain forms a cycle in which moving one key eventually causes the algorithm to revisit a previous configuration of keys and positions; implementations detect this by imposing a maximum number of allowed displacements per insertion, and if that limit is exceeded the table performs a rehash, choosing new hash functions and reinserting all keys so that the invariant can be restored.
+Occasionally, however, the chain forms a cycle in which moving one key eventually causes the algorithm to revisit a previous configuration of keys and positions; implementations detect this by imposing a maximum number of allowed displacements per insertion, and if that limit is exceeded the table performs a rehash, choosing new hash functions and reinserting all keys so that the invariant can be restored.[1,5,6]

 ## Empirical Analysis

 To evaluate the cuckoo hashing I implemented three different hash tables in C that all store 32 bit integer keys and values.
 Cuckoo hashing (two tables, two hash functions, displacement and rehash) is compared against two simpler and widely used collision resolution strategies: separate chaining (one table with linked lists in each bucket) and linear probing (open addressing with tombstones).
-For each structure, I fixed the load factor to 50% by choosing the capacity to be roughly twice the number of elements, and then measure insertion, lookup, and deletion time as the table size grows.
+For each structure, the load factor was fixed to 50% by choosing the capacity to be roughly twice the number of elements, and then measure insertion, lookup, and deletion time as the table size grows.

 **Experiment 1: Worst case analysis**